scvsar/respondr-lite/README.md

 ## Quick Start - Complete End-to-End Deployment

-**Recommended for first-time setup**: Use the automated deployment script for a fully functional deployment with OAuth2 authentication:
+**Recommended for first-time setup**: Use the automated deployment script for a fully functional deployment with OAuth2 authentication and tenant-portable configuration:

 ```powershell
 # Prerequisites: Azure CLI, Docker Desktop, kubectl, PowerShell 7+